maydayv7/dotfiles/packages/README.md

 The `packages` directory contains custom-built packages (can be accessed by `github:maydayv7/dotfiles#packages.${system}`).
 Packages which have a separate `metadata.nix` can be automatically updated using `sh update.sh`

-### Overlays

-The `overlays` directory contains overlays for pre-built packages
-It is advisable to use Flake `inputs` as the source for overriden packages.
+It is advisable to use Flake `inputs` as package sources.
 To pin it to a specific commit/revision add `?rev=` after the `url`.
-Else you may also specify the package source using the `fetch` functions.
+Else you may also specify the source using `fetch` functions.
 In case you don't know the hash for the source, set:

 ```
 hash = lib.fakeHash;